Filing for Divorce in Texas

 other hand, contested divorces, which tend to be far more common, occur

 when one or more issues rise, whether in relationship to

-child custody and support, or one spouse’s need for alimony.
+support, or one spouse’s need for alimony.

 Although a divorce is contested, it can still be a “no-fault”

 divorce, which means that there has not been any indication that illegal

 or criminal misconduct has occurred to cause the divorce.
 If misconduct

 has occurred, however, such as any form of abuse, our attorney can make

 sure the court is aware of this issue, which can greatly affect the financial

 The Divorce Process in Texas